yesnik/linux-guides/files.md

 ### scp

-`scp -R username@example.com:/file/to/send /place/to/save` - copy file from remote to local `scp -R /file/to/send username@example.com:/place/to/save` - cope file from local to remote
+`scp -r username@example.com:/file/to/send /place/to/save` - copy file from remote to local `scp -r /file/to/send username@example.com:/place/to/save` - cope file from local to remote

 ### rsync